clojure-grimoire/grimoire/resources/1.6.0/clojure.test/testing/docstring.md

 Adds a new string to the list of testing contexts.
-May be nested,but must occur inside a test function (deftest).
+May be nested, but must occur inside a test function (deftest).